UMassMIRSL/isce_docker_tools/uavsar_rtc_mlc/README.md

 1. Please note that one must set the parameter simrun = 1 in run_ctrl.py if simulated NISAR data is to be used.

-2. The NISAR simulated data needs to be renamed to be properly read by IDT.
+2. The NISAR simulated data needs to be renamed to be properly read by our ISCE Docker Tool.
 A download + renaming tool with directions is provided in the uavsar_simulated_directory.

 ## Pre-requisites
 - an EARTHDATA account at [https://urs.earthdata.nasa.gov/](), used to download the digital elevation model files